 This study reports overall quite good intermediate-term outcomes in young patients with HCM.
 Historically, young patients have been thought to be at greatest risk for complications of HCM, particularly SD.
 At the core of the treatment strategy for these patients was the uniform application of a risk stratification scheme advanced in the United States/Canada (American Heart Association/American College of Cardiology) consensus guidelines.
 To review, these included the presence of one or more major risk factors including family history of SD due to HCM in ≥1 first- or second-degree relative, unexplained recent syncope, massive left ventricular hypertrophy (wall thickness ≥30 mm), multiple repetitive nonsustained ventricular tachycardia on ambulatory electrocardiography monitoring, and hypotensive or blunted blood pressure response to exercise.
 Although there was a significant burden of inappropriate shocks, ICD therapy was life-saving in a significant number of patients.
 The currently applied risk stratification model was good but not perfect, as three patients died suddenly without apparent risk markers.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Interventions and Structural Heart Disease

 Keywords: Adolescent, Arrhythmias, Cardiac, Cardiomyopathy, Hypertrophic, Death, Sudden, Defibrillators, Implantable, Heart Failure, Heart Transplantation, Hypertrophy, Left Ventricular, Out-of-Hospital Cardiac Arrest, Pediatrics, Primary Prevention, Risk Factors, Secondary Prevention, Tertiary Care Centers, Young Adult